-A brochure that provides a brief overview of bipolar disorder, including how bipolar depression differs from other types of depression, and offers information to help patients prepare to discuss their symptoms and history with their doctor.
+A brochure that provides a brief overview of bipolar disorder, including how bipolar depression differs from other types of depression, and offers information to help adult patients prepare to discuss their symptoms and history with their doctor.

 A pocket reference designed to help health care professionals better understand and evaluate clinical evidence for the use of medications to treat bipolar disorder and schizophrenia, including a review of rating scales and statistical concepts commonly used in clinical studies as well as safety measures that are often included in medication labels for these conditions.